jonabc/channels/README.md

 FlatMap reads values from the input channel and applies the provided `mapFn` to each value.
 Each element in the slice returned by `mapFn` is then sent to the output channel.

-The output channel will have the same capacity as the input channel, and is closed once the input channel is closed and all mapped values are pushed to the output channel.
+The output channel is unbuffered by defualt, and is closed once the input channel is closed and all mapped values are pushed to the output channel.

 ### FlatMapValues (Blocking)